Jay-Shah10/Log-Analysis/README.md

 -d news - connect to the database named news (This is provided from Udacity).
 -f newsdata.sql - run the sql statements in the file newsdata.sql

-Once you have configured your workspace, you can then move on to develop your query and python program.
+Once you have configured your workspace, you can then move on to developing your query and python program.
-You can test out the queries you can run the following command:
+You can test out the queries by running the following command:
 ```
 psql news
 you will be able to run SELECT commands.